Personalities

 John Scott-Former jock.

 Jayne Shagool-Mid-days in the mid-80's.
-Married to Dick Curtis.
+Married to Dick Curtis until the time of his passing.
 Did voice over work in early days of WRZI (Ritzi).
+Currently retired from teaching and as director of Hardin County Educational Television.

 Mark Stahr